jabhinav/academic-kickstart/content/project/visual-description/index.md

 ---
-title: Coherent Visual Description of Textual Instructions
+title: Visual Cues for Text
 summary: Provide visual aid for a sequence of text based instructions.
 tags:
 - Deep Learning